SunsetFi/suntime-js/README.md

 StaticJs provides quick functions for evaluating simple code: `evaluateExpression`, `evaluateScript`, and `evaluateModule`.
 These functions take strings as their first argument, and return a promise to the [coerced native value](docs/03-type-coersion.md).

 Note that the promise resolves when all microtasks spawned by the expression are complete, not when the macrotask itself completes.
-This means any promise resolutions that occurred as a result of the evaluation will be ran to completion.
+This means any VM promise resolutions that occurred as a result of the evaluation will be ran to completion before the returned native promise is resolved.

 ```ts
 import { evaluateExpression } from "@suntime-js/core";